keltia/fetiche-rs/README.md

 - v1 was the original version with the `Sites` struct
 - In v2 `Sites`  was renamed into `Sources` to reflect evolution
 - In v3 the `type`  keyword was added to the `Site` definition

+The `formats.hcl` add metadata about all supported formats.

+- v1 was generic
+- v2 added the datatype for each format

 ## Contributing